-Sound public finances contribute to macroeconomic stability and support monetary policy in maintaining stable prices at low interest rates.
-Both effects are conducive to private investment and saving.
-Sound public finances, by reducing public debt and consequently the interest burden, create room for a reduction in distortionary taxes and/or an increase in productive public spending.
-Finally, sound public finances will also enhance growth and employment in the long term by helping countries cope with the substantial pressure to increase public expenditures, especially on pensions and health care as a result of ageing populations.
+Healthy public finances contribute to macroeconomic stability and support monetary policy in maintaining stable prices at low interest rates.
+Both effects are conducive to private investment and savings.
+By reducing public debt and the interest burden, this also creates room for a reduction in distortionary taxes and an increase in productive public spending.

 The economic and financial crisis badly weakened public finances in EU countries.
 Significant efforts in recent years and an improved economic outlook are bearing fruit and Member States have succeeded in reducing deficits and stabilising debt levels.

 It is important that governments secure long-term control over deficit and debt levels.